At the end of 2018, my wife Maša and I made the tough decision to move in with her parents so we could save money for our next big adventure.

-Between our closets, tall-boy, understair attic, and shed, we had buried away a whole bunch of things which we no longer needed.
+Between our closets, tall-boy, the under-stair attic, and shed, we had buried away a whole bunch of things that we no longer needed.

 Then it got me thinking.
 What if we didn’t have storage?
 Would our approach to managing our possessions be different?

 I’ve seen people who live in tiny apartments in large cities that don’t have space for any storage.
 Clothes are out on racks, and everything is out in the open.
 As a minimalist, there’s nowhere to go.